ManuelElizaldi/PyStrava/README.md

 ![AuthorizationStep2](Images/StravaAuthorizationStep2.png)

-Make sure to declare your data variable in your script or declare it in a config.py file and import it to your main script.
+Make sure to declare your data dictionary-variable in your script or declare it in a config.py file and import it to your main script.
 Your data dictionary should look like this:

 ``` python
 data = {